ethaizone/laravel-netbeans-autocompletion/README.md

 laravel-netbeans-autocompletion
 ===============================

-Task file of Laravel that run via artisan to generate helper file for autocompletion in Netbeans.
+Task file of Laravel that run via artisan to generate helper file for autocompletion in Netbeans. <a href="example_ide_helper.php">Example code that I generated</a>.

 If you see problem, please open issue.
 Thanks!